jdegand/interop-rxjs-signal/README.md

 - Marko used a `signalStoreFeature` called `withStorageSync` to handle local storage.
 I tried to import it, but the signal store API seems to have changed.
 There are TypeScript issues and `$update` can't be used to update state.
 - `withStorageSync` saves the whole state.
 But since I have not segmented state, this doesn't work for this app.
 Only the `search`, `page`, and `pages` need to be saved.
 - So options are to try to recreate something similar or maybe just update the `onInit` hook inside `withHooks`.
 You can't have multiple `onInit` hooks.
-- Ultimately, I added a similar `signalStoreFeature` called `localStoreSync`.
+- Ultimately, I added a similar `signalStoreFeature` called `localStorageSync`.
 I used object destructuring and `patchState` to update local state with values from local storage.
 - The challenge code includes an API key for `flickr`.
 Although it is already exposed, I shouldn't have included it in my repo.
 So I removed it and added an environments folder with a `apiKey` variable.
 Now, you can freely change API keys and not worry about including them in `git`.
 - I used `git filter branch` to rewrite history and remove the file from `git`.
 When I added back the service, I changed the file name to `photo.service` instead of `photos.service`.